cczapka/where2ski/README.md

-### where2ski
+# where2ski

 A little program to help you maximize your tan while skiing.
+Based on forecast data from Bergfex.
 Developed and tested with Python 3.6.9 under Ubuntu 18.04.

 ## Initial setup